-As of December 31, 2024, the Registrant had \$ 37,264,670,686 in Assets Under Management with \$ 9,932,206 managed on a non-discretionary basis and \$ 37,254,738,479 managed on a discretionary basis.
+As of December 31, 2023, the Registrant had \$31,535,760,181 in Assets Under Management with \$8,009,037 managed on a non discretionary basis and \$31,527,751,144 managed on a discretionary basis.

-B. Related Persons
+B. RELATED PERSONS

 The Registrant or one of its IARs acts as the portfolio manager for the Program.
 Inasmuch as the execution costs for transactions effected in the client account will be paid by the Registrant, a potential conflict of interest arises in that the Registrant can have a disincentive to trade securities in the client account.
 In addition, the amount of compensation received by the Registrant as a result of the client's participation in the Program can be more than what the Registrant would receive if the client paid separately for investment management and transaction fees.
 As the Program sponsor, the Registrant shall be responsible for the primary management of the Program, including the selection and termination of all Independent Managers.
-Once selected, Independent Managers shall be responsible for the account.
+Once selected, Independent Managers shall be responsible for day-to-day management and selection of securities for the account.